Internships & Jobs

 Since In These Times is a nonprofit magazine, all interns will very occasionally be asked to help with publishing and administrative tasks.

 Interns are provided a $1,440/month stipend during their internships.
 Internships typically run for a 3- or 4-month period.
 (See below for external scholarship opportunities.)
-Interns are required to work 4 days per week (working 6 hours per day) in our Chicago office.
+Interns are required to work 4 days per week (working 6 hours per day).

 HOW TO APPLY